GokulNC/Indic-Wiki-Cloze-Test/README.md

 python3 src/wiki2json.py hi data/hiwiki-20200501-pages-articles-multistream.xml output/hi/
 ```

-This will dump the articles to a directory in the `<output_folder>` called `articles` and another file called `page_titles.txt` containing all possible Wikipedia entities.
+- This will dump the articles to a directory in the `<output_folder>` called `articles` and another file called `page_titles.txt` containing all possible Wikipedia entities.
+- Sometimes, it may seem like the processing has paused; that's mostly because of some poorly formatted Wiki page messing the flow.
+Just sit back and chill, it will be complete.

 ### Performing NER using WikiData
 To find the NER categories of all the Wikipedia page titles (from a `txt` file) using WikiData: